 - The cake can also be served with a rose water flavored whipped cream or a rose water glaze (check blog post).

-- If using the rose water cream or glaze, then try to use less syrup.
+- If using this rose water cream or the glaze, then try to use less syrup.

 - Make sure to use only oil that is not strongly flavored.